jnalanko/VOMM/README.md

     Escape probability used in scoring.

 --lin-scoring
-    Uses the scoring method from the paper "Probabilistic suffix array: efficient modeling and prediction of protein families" by Lin et al.
+    Uses the scoring method from the paper [Probabilistic suffix array: efficient modeling and prediction of protein families][SAPAPER].
 ```

+[SAPAPER]: https://academic.oup.com/bioinformatics/article/28/10/1314/211256 "Probabilistic suffix array: efficient modeling and prediction of protein families"

 If there is a problem with some of the flags maybe I updated the flags but forgot
 to update this documentation, or maybe I typoed something.
 In this case please check
 the main-function in score_string.cpp to see what the flags really are and how they